Ahrefs is currently my favorite keyword research software.

 Whatever your reason, you do have alternative keyword research options to Ahrefs.

 Below is an extensive list of such substitute options.
-Note, however, this list includes complementary keyword research tools as well – options that work well with Ahrefs.
+Note, however, this list includes complimentary keyword research tools as well – options that work well with Ahrefs.

 Table of Contents